 Indigenous Peoples Museum Network

-The Indigenous Peoples Museum Network (formerly Native American and Museum Collaboration Network) highlights issues relevant to museums and Indigenous peoples by promoting and creating engaging and inclusive dialogue in various formats on an international platform.
-Issues may range from interpreting history and human rights issues to highlighting great regional programs to improving leadership skills and meeting challenges with respect to indigenous peoples in the museum profession.
+The Indigenous Peoples Museum Network (formerly Native American and Museum Collaboration Network) highlights issues relevant to museums and Indigenous peoples by creating a forum for inclusive dialogue in various formats.
+Issues may range from interpreting history and human rights issues, to promoting regional programs, to improving leadership skills and meeting challenges with respect to indigenous peoples in the museum profession.

 - Support Indigenous peoples working in museums and museums working with Indigenous peoples.

-- Convene annually at the American Alliance of Museums national conference.
+- Convene annually at the American Alliance of Museums’ annual meeting.